 "The false advertising is blatant.
 For example, the guy at the football game can apparently hear the quarterback call plays in the huddle from the stands.
 Unless the Listen Up is capable of some fancy Fourier analysis for isolating specific sounds, and you can be sure that it is not, then he would bleed from the ears due to amplified crowd noise before ever hearing a single call.
 The only reason his ears aren't bleeding is because, as the customer reviews can tell you, the piece of crap doesn't work."

 Also a Cracked example, the Easy Toothbrush, "an ordinary toothbrush with bristles organized so as to form a rounded surface, making it similar to several dozen toothbrushes you can buy at the grocery store."
-It shows a blonde woman with advanced gum disease who clearly does not look like she has ever used a toothbrush.
-Incidental bristle contact causes her to recoil in pain as if she had been brushing with a steak knife.
+It features a woman who has apparently never used a toothbrush before in her life, as even incidental bristle contact causes her to recoil in pain as if she had been brushing with a steak knife.

 Parakeets are great to have around the house, but do you get tired of taking five minutes out of your daily routine to care for it and spending about $10 every two weeks or so on new supplies?
 Introducing what surely must be the lowest (but probably the most hilarious) point of this trope, the Perfect Polly Pet! note Yes, they actually tried to market a plastic novelty toy of all things in this manner.

 Another compilation, cut down to just the incompetency, here.